 E-House has the perfect test material.
 They use premium resources to create the most intricate details of a test kit.
 They also factor in functionality and ensure that the material is durable and difficult to damage.

 The testing mechanism does not vary from that of a human blood or urine test.
-The company has detailed instructions of use and ensures that all packages have the complete tools needed for a comprehensive report.
+The company has detailed instructions for use and ensures that all packages have the complete tools needed for a comprehensive report.